KnossosNET/Knossos-Release-Page/README.md

 Future plans:
 Incoporate a js library that also detects architecture so that we can have a simple "Download Best Build" button.

-Create js functions to switch between builds.
+Create js functions to switch between releases.

 Create a change log page.